ndming/GS-2M/README.md

 - `--material`: enable material decomposition as part of training, default to `False`.
 - `--reflection_threshold`: control how sensitive multi-view photometric variations to the detection of smooth surfaces.
-As a recommendation, please set to `1.0` or greater for diffuse surfaces, and less than `1.0` for reflective surfaces.
+We suggest setting to `1.0` or greater for diffuse surfaces, and less than `1.0` for reflective surfaces.
 - `--lambda_smooth`: if there are not enough reflection clues, increase this parameter to propagate correctly identified roughness.
 - `--lambda_normal`: if the reconstructed mesh is not water-tight, increase this parameter to fill the gaps.
 - `-r`: downscale input images, recommended for high resolution training data (more than 1k6 pixels width/height).